weareblahs/weareblahs/README.md

 Twitter: ThisIsTYX
 Email: tanyuxuan2005@gmail.com
 ### Some people might be asking me about why I'm 85% offline in Telegram.
 Here's why:
-I think Telegram distracts me from my work stuffs and some parts of my lifestyle, so from now on I decided to just view Telegram for some important information (you know, such as CPRC KKM and other coronavirus status-related stuffs).
+I think Telegram distracts me from some parts of my own lifestyle, so from now on I decided to just view Telegram for some important information (you know, such as CPRC KKM and other coronavirus status-related stuffs).
 I'll be online for 1 to 2 times every week. (asking for that username thing? it's my username + v2)